 Deep Trekker Proves Instrumental in Remote Fish Farm Installation

 AgriMarine Technologies Inc. (ATI) is completing the installation of its proprietary tank technology for fish farming in a remote lake on the Sunshine Coast of British Columbia.
 The four (4) semi-closed containment, 3,000 cubic meter tanks are designed to float in water bodies, and manage the rearing environment for thousands of fish.
 The tanks are designed to draw cooler water from greater depths to circulate within the tank, while added oxygen optimizes the environment for the farmed fish.
 The installation of these massive structures is not only challenging from a logistical but also operational perspective.
-The Deep Trekker DTG2 Remotely Operated Vehicle (ROV) has been used to alleviate many of the difficulties of quickly and reliability performing underwater inspections.
+The Deep Trekker DTG2 Remotely Operated Vehicle (ROV) has been used to alleviate many of the difficulties of quickly and reliably performing underwater inspections.

 Want to learn more about the Deep Trekker DTG2 ROV?
 Email us for more information.

-Monitoring and inspecting the new systems is imperative to ensure a smooth and on budget delivery of the new tanks.
-Sending in divers to monitor the systems would be extremely costly and also difficult for divers in many of the situations with tight areas and obstacles.
+Monitoring and inspecting the new system is imperative to ensure a smooth and on budget delivery of the new tanks.
+Sending in divers to monitor the systems would be extremely costly and difficult in many of the situations with tight areas and obstacles.
 A remotely operated vehicle (ROV) was decided to be the best alternative during the construction and implementation phases.
-Although ATI required specifically a solution that could be easily deployed anywhere from the docks and easy enough to pilot so that anyone in the crew could quickly take a quick look at something underwater without delaying the project.
+ATI required specifically a solution that could be easily deployed anywhere from the docks and easy enough to pilot so that anyone in the crew could quickly take a quick look at something underwater without delaying the project.

 The Deep Trekker DTG2 ROV was the obvious choice for ATI as a robust and maneuverable ROV that was an affordable solution.
 The DTG2 ROV could easily be transported to any of the tank docks anddeployed within seconds.
 “We had the foresight to purchase the Deep Trekker Remotely Operated Vehicle, and we have utilized the Deep Trekker DTG2 ROV for a variety of functions that enabled us to reduce the costs associated with divers.”
 Remarked Robert Walker, President of ATI.